 “The meeting was called on such short notice that the information was posted on a bulletin board here,” said Thornberry.

 Kentucky Open Meetings Law requires that news outlets be notified at least 24 hours in advance of any meeting conducted by a public body.

 The Little Sandy District Health Department is a public body because of its taxing authority.

 “It is important for the board to reconsider this decision that impacts many individuals in Carter County,” Flannery said in his letter.
 “If, in fact, the Health Board did not send public notice of this meeting, it very well could be challenged in court by concerned citizens of Carter County.”

-The next regular meeting of the health board is scheduled at 6:30 p.m. on Wednesday, Nov.
+The next regular meeting of the Little Sandy District Board of Health is scheduled at 6:30 p.m. on Wednesday, Nov.
 13, at the district office in Grayson.
 It is open to the public.

 Carter County judge-executive Charles Wallace told the Journal-Times that he intends to vote to void action at last week's meeting.